-Welcome to Altium Designer, which is a complete, end-to-end design environment for electronic printed circuit board design.
+Welcome to Altium Designer, a complete, end-to-end design environment for electronic printed circuit board design.
 Altium Designer enables you to bring your ideas to life with the most efficient and collaborative PCB design environment available.
-From a tiny, foldable rigid-flex board that goes into a hearing aid, to a large, 20+ layer high-speed network router, Altium Designer works with you to deliver a successful design.
+From a tiny, foldable rigid flex board that goes into a hearing aid, through to a large, 20+ layer high-speed network router, Altium Designer works with you to deliver a successful design.

-The way you work in Altium Designer is much like other Windows applications in that commands are accessed through familiar menus, graphical views can be zoomed and panned using standard Windows keyboard and mouse actions, and many of the commands and features can be accessed through keyboard shortcuts.
+The way you work in Altium Designer is much like other Windows applications - commands are accessed through familiar menus, graphical views can be zoomed and panned using standard Windows keyboard and mouse actions, and many of the commands and features can be accessed through keyboard shortcuts.

-The 64-bit application that you launch is referred to as the X2 platform.
-Each different document type opens inside the X2 application with the appropriate editor-specific menus, toolbars and panels appearing automatically as you move from one document-kind to another.
+The application that you launch is referred to as the Design Explorer platform, or DXP for short.
+Each different document type opens inside DXP, with the appropriate editor-specific menus, toolbars and panels appearing automatically as you move from one document-kind to another.

-Why are all the tools inside the one environment, you ask?
-Doing this allows you to shift your focus from being tool-oriented to being design-oriented.
-Working in a design-oriented environment delivers you, the designer, significant advantages including:
+Why have all the tools inside the one environment, you ask?
+Doing this allows the designer to shift their focus from being tool-oriented, to being design-oriented.
+Working in a design-oriented environment delivers you, the designer, significant advantages, including:

-These are just a few examples of the many advantages a design-oriented environment delivers.
-Regardless of whether you work as a solo designer, or as a member of a large, geographically dispersed team, Altium Designer delivers an easy-to-use, immersive design space on which you will enjoy crafting your next great idea.
+These are just a few simple examples of the many advantages a design-oriented environment delivers.
+Regardless of whether you work as a solo designer, or as a member of a large, geographically dispersed team, Altium Designer delivers an easy-to-use, immersive design space that you'll enjoy crafting you next great idea in.

 Backing Altium Designer is a comprehensive set of online documentation.
 Wherever you are in the environment, over a menu command, a dialog, a panel, or a design object, press F1 to display comprehensive information about whatever was under the cursor.

-Within this comprehensive information, there are links to related information about how to place it, edit it, or use it.
-You also will find links to richer content about how it fits into the overall design process.
+From this introductory, explain what this thing is reference documentation, you'll find links to related information about how to place it, edit it, or use it.
+You'll also find links to richer content about how it fits into the overall design process.

-Each editor has its own set of panels, menus, toolbars, and shortcut keys.
-Panels can be enabled via the buttons at the bottom right of the software.
+Each editor has its own set of panels, menus, toolbars and shortcut keys.
+Panels can be enabled via the buttons down the bottom right of the software.

-Panels can be docked along any edge of the environment or float independently.
-When they are docked, they can be pinned open (), or set to pop-out mode ().
-Click a pop-out panel's button to display it; the pop-out speed and delay are configured on the System - View page of the Preferences.
+Panels can be docked along any edge of the DXP environment, or float independently.
+When they are docked, they can be pinned open , or set to popout mode .
+Click a popout panel's button to display it, the popout speed and delay are configured in the System - View page of the Preferences.

 To move an individual panel, click and hold on the panel name, then drag.
 To move a stack of panels, click and hold elsewhere in the panel caption bar.

-When a panel is being moved over another panel, icons appear to show the available panel splitting options ().
-Drop in the center to stack, or drop on one of the four icons to split in that direction.
-You also can hold Ctrl to inhibit panel stacking.
+When a panel is being moved over another panel, icons appear to show the available panel splitting options .
+Drop in the center to stack, or on an icon to split in that direction.
+You can also hold Ctrl to inhibit stacking.